craftcms/commerce/docs/craft-commerce-carts-cart.md

 You can now show the current customer their cart, and add things to this cart with forms in your templates.

-Once a Cart is completed and turned into an Order, calling the function again will give your user a fresh new cart.
+Once a cart is completed and turned into an order, calling the function again will give your user a fresh new cart.